datacarpentry/rr-organization1/README.md

 ###Organization 1

-- Activity 1:  Forensic Science
+- Activity 1:  Forensic Science - Give the students collection of files: cryptic, similar file names to different files, poorly named, "superFINAL3.doc", spreadsheet format from really old excel or numbers, some graph images.
+Have them figure out whats going on.
+What's the raw data file, what's the script for the analysis.
 - Lecture
     + algorithmic thinking (input vs. output, intermediate or derived = output AND input, something that converts input to output)
     + file naming (self-documentation, pay attention to implications for sorting)
     + data is raw (neither overwrite nor duplicate)
     + minimal input and output
-    + file formats (text non proprietary, file extensions) -Activity 2
+    + file formats (text non proprietary, file extensions)
+- Activity 2
     + A or B quick break (is A better than B? why? here's C ... how could you improve it?)
 - Activity 3
     + Broken excel data sheet: Juxtapose typical spreadsheet vs. spreadsheet ready for analysis